TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/iter.rst

 .. c:function:: PyObject* PyIter_Next(PyObject *o)

-   Return the next value from the iteration *o*.
+   Return the next value kutoka the iteration *o*.
 The object must be an iterator (it is up to the caller to check this).
 If there are no remaining values, returns *NULL* with no exception set.
 If an error occurs while retrieving the item, returns *NULL* and passes along the exception.